bbannier/zeek-language-server/vscode/README.md

 - `zeekLanguageServer.ZEEKPATH`: Colon-separated list of alternative Zeek prefixes to use.
 By default prefixes are determined from the output of `zeek-config`.
-- `zeekLanguageServer.checkForUpdates`: Check for updates of the server binary on startup.
-By default we check if `zeekLanguageServer.path` is set.
-This should only be needed if not using a server binary bundled with the extension.